 Gram → Model / Points / That which is written or drawn

-The roots of the Enneagram are disputed and unclear, but seem connected to different spiritual and oral traditions as well as specific mathematical and philosophical traditions.
+The roots and origins of the Enneagram are disputed and unclear, but seem connected to different spiritual and oral traditions as well as specific mathematical and philosophical traditions.
 Some authors claim strong roots in the Sufi tradition.
 It should be noted, however, that it is definitely not common to all Sufi traditions.
 Others point to connections to early esoteric Christianity (Evagrius and other desert fathers).

 The influence and popularity that the Enneagram Personality types model enjoys today is largely due to the work of Chilean psychiatrist Claudio Naranjo.
 A successor of Frits Perls - the influential founder of Gestalt therapy - Naranjo is considered a pioneer in the integration of psychotherapy and the spiritual traditions and was instrumental in bringing the enneagram into the professional consulting arena.
 For a detailed account of the psychiatrists background and qualifications, read below.
 Individuals such as Ochs, Almaas and Maitri studied with Naranjo, who still teaches the Enneagram to this day.
-Through Ochs, the Enneagram was introduced into numerous Christian communities in the United States where authors such as Jerry Wagner, Don Riso and Russ Hudson (Enneagram Institute) were exposed to the teachings.
+Through Robert Ochs, the Enneagram was introduced into numerous Christian communities in the United States where authors such as Jerry Wagner, Don Riso and Russ Hudson (Enneagram Institute) were exposed to the teachings of the modern Enneagram.

 We acknowledge the rich contributions of all the Enneagram authors and practitioners that have contributed to the cumulative understanding and continue to inspire our application of the Enneagram.